Let the Right One In (novel): Television series

-In March 2015, A&E Studios confirmed the television series adaption of the novel.
-The series will air on A&E and is written by Jeff Davis and Brandon Boyce.
+In March 2015, A&E Studios confirmed the television series adaption of the novel, written by Jeff Davis and Brandon Boyce.
+It never aired.

 In August 2016, TNT ordered a pilot.
-In September 2016, Kristine Froseth was cast as Eli in the pilot.
-In October 2016, Thomas Kretschmann and Benjamin Wadsworth were cast in the pilot.
+The cast included Kristine Froseth as Eli, Thomas Kretschmann and Benjamin Wadsworth.
 TNT decided not to produce the series, and it was shopped around.

-In March 2021, Showtime ordered a pilot.
-Demián Bichir joined the cast and the pilot will be produced by Tomorrow Studios.
-In April 2021, Anika Noni Rose joined the cast in the pilot.
-Later that month, Grace Gummer joined the cast of the pilot.
-In June, Madison Taylor Baez was added to the cast to star as the vampire-daughter Eleanor; other actors are Kevin Carroll, Jacob Buster, and Ian Foreman.
+In March 2021, Showtime ordered a pilot, to be produced by Tomorrow Studios.
+The cast included Demián Bichir, Anika Noni Rose, Grace Gummer, Madison Taylor Baez, Kevin Carroll, Jacob Buster, and Ian Foreman.

 In September 2021, it was announced that Showtime had given the production a series order for a first season consisting of 10 episodes.
 In February 2022, Željko Ivanek and Fernanda Andrade joined the cast in recurring roles.
 The series premiered on October 9, 2022.

 In an October 2022 interview John Ajvide Lindqvist mentioned he had nothing to do with the TV show and lamented inadvertently selling all rights to the book for only 1 SEK when he thought he was only giving Hammer Films the rights to make the movie (Let Me In), meaning he will earn no royalties from the TV show.
 According to Lindqvist, Hammer had misled him of the nature of the contract; “There were thick bundles of American legal prose.
 And that would then mean that I sold all the rights for a penny, but that was just a mere formality and would have no practical meaning, they said.”
 In January 2023, the series was cancelled after one season.